 (2) How long can I be on standby?

-(a) You can ask to be on standby for up to four weeks, beginning with the date of the request.
+(a) You can ask to be on standby for up to four weeks.

 (b) We will ask your employer to verify that you are on standby, including your expected return to work date: